What to Do When You Can't Sleep at 3AM (A Calm, Practical Guide)

 Technique 3: Somatic Relaxation (4-7-8 Breathing)

-If your body feels physically tight—your jaw is clenched, your shoulders are near your ears—you need a physical intervention, not just a mental one.
-The 4-7-8 method is a somatic tool used to activate the parasympathetic nervous system (the "rest and digest" mode).
+If your body feels physically tight, your jaw is clenched, your shoulders are near your ears, you may need a physical intervention, not just a mental one.
+The 4-7-8 method is one commonly used calming exercise.

 How to do it: